WanionTechnologies/Encryptable/README.md

 Encryptable was created by WanionCane, an independent developer with a passion for privacy, security, and innovative software design.\
 Prior to Encryptable, WanionCane authored several popular Minecraft mods—including UnIDict, Avaritiaddons, and Bigger Crafting Tables—which together have amassed over 100 million downloads on CurseForge.\
-This project was built from the ground up, with AI assistance for documentation and repetitive tasks, to implement zero-knowledge architecture and ORM-like features to the Java and Kotlin ecosystem.
+This project was built from the ground up, with AI assistance for documentation and repetitive tasks, to implement request-scoped (transient) knowledge architecture and ORM-like features to the Java and Kotlin ecosystem.

 ---

 ## 🤝 Sponsor the author
 If you find Encryptable useful, consider sponsoring the author to help fund maintenance, documentation, and professional security audits.

 **Why sponsor?** Professional cryptographic audits ($4-6k) enable enterprise adoption and benefit the entire open-source community.
-Your support helps make zero-knowledge security accessible to everyone.
+Your support helps make strong privacy and request-scoped (transient) knowledge security accessible to everyone.

 - [Sponsor on GitHub](https://github.com/sponsors/WanionCane)
 - Or click the "Sponsor" button in this repository.